shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

 to be in a published paper than a standard word, with overlap in the plausible estimate regions.

-To see in granual detail, the words at the extreme of these sentiments within published and unpublished papers.
+To see in granular detail, the words at the extreme of these sentiments within published and unpublished papers.

 <img src="1_NBER_working_papers_files/figure-gfm/unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

 Take a look at the words used here.
-I can’t for one draw a specific difference in themes, so perhaps the NBER papers that do get published vs unpublished really are not so different\!
+I can’t, for one, draw a specific difference in themes, so perhaps the NBER papers that do get published vs unpublished really are not so different\!